azriel91/peace/doc/src/technical_concepts/step/step_parameters.md

 # Item Parameters

-For an item to work with different values, the values must be passed in.
+For a step to work with different values, the values must be passed in.
 These values are called item parameters.

 ```dot process
 digraph {